mattpodolak/pmaw/README.md

 from pmaw import PushshiftAPI

 api = PushshiftAPI()
-posts = api.search_submissions(subreddit="science", limit=700000, before=1613234822, safe_exit=True)
+posts = api.search_submissions(subreddit="science", limit=700000, until=1613234822, safe_exit=True)
 print(f'{len(posts)} posts retrieved from Pushshift')
 ```

-A `before` value is required to load previous responses / requests when using non-id search, as `before` is set to the current time when the `search` method is called, which would result in a different set of parameters then when you last ran the search despite all other parameters being the same.
+A `until` value is required to load previous responses / requests when using non-id search, as `until` is set to the current time when the `search` method is called, which would result in a different set of parameters then when you last ran the search despite all other parameters being the same.

 ### Loading Cache with Key